Dentures Supported By Implants

 Diagnostic Stage: As with all dental treatments, we complete a full assessment of facial features, bone structure, skin tone, etc. This helps us determine how many implants are necessary and how to redesign the smile best.
 We also perform a complete oral examination, including digital X-rays.
 The final result must always look natural and highlight your face.

 Surgical Stage: During this stage, we remove the existing teeth, if necessary.
-Two to four implants are placed after a specific healing period following the extraction procedure.
+After the extraction procedure, two to four implants are placed after a specific healing period.

 Restorative Stage: Your denture is made using the retention supplied by the implants.
 The denture snaps into place when it is ready.